-If you are not currently registered with the CDTFA, you may register with us online.
+If you are not currently registered with CDTFA, you may register with us online.

 From our Taxpayer Online Services Portal, scroll down to Registration, select Register a New Business Activity or Location, and follow the prompts.

 Please note: This publication summarizes the law and applicable regulations in effect when the publication was written, as noted on the cover.
 However, changes in the law or in regulations may have occurred since that time.
-If there is a conflict between the text in this publication and the law, decisions will be based on the law and not on this publication.
+If there is a conflict between the text in this publication and the law or regulations decisions will be based on the law or regulations and not on this publication.

 Examples — Required to Register